 FINANCIAL AID PROGRAMS AND HOW TO APPLY

 Information on all federal and state financial aid programs that SUNY CCC participates in are available here.
-You may also visit the Financial Aid office in the Commons.
+You may also visit the Enrollment Advisement Center in the Commons.
 This information is also available in the College Catalog.

 PENALTIES FOR CONVICTION OF DRUG OFFENSES AND FEDERAL AID ELIGIBILITY

 Students convicted on drug offenses during a period of enrollment for which the student is receiving federal aid may lose eligibility for future federal aid.